tamidodo/Apophis/README.md

 This repository houses the code used for my Honours Thesis project investigating the possible orbital evolution of the asteroid 99942 Apophis.
 All code is written in `python`, primarily using the N-body integration package `REBOUND` and the extra physics add-on package `REBOUNDx`.

 ### apophis_template.py
 This script is the main script used to run long-term integrations of Apophis' possible orbital trajectories using the LOV sampling method (with the possibility of evenly sampling its 7-dimensional uncertainty ellipsoid).
-For each simulation run, it prints useful information that can be used for mapping the close approach structure on a specific b-plane (more details on the output log can be found in [Output Log](#output-log)).
+For each simulation run, it prints useful information that can be used for mapping the close approach structure on a specific b-plane (more details on the output log can be found [here](#output-log) and details of the analysis are found [here](#simulation-analysis)).
 For high-fidelity simulations, it considers
 * The gravitational perturbations from the Sun, Moon, planets in our Solar System, and 25 asteroids with the largest gravitational effect on Apophis
 * The gravitational harmonics J2 and J4 due to the Earth's oblateness
 * The radiation pressure force and Yarkovksy effect